TransformersLTE/TransformersLTE/README.md

 ---
 ### Loading Checkpoints:
 - Download `checkpoints.zip` from https://drive.google.com/file/d/1AUYAxBgn5hvFbfaNgg73vNjS8PwTZYxV/view?usp=sharing
-- unzip classifier.zip -d ./checkpoints/
+- unzip classifier.zip -d ./checkpoints/ (after unzipping, the checkpointes should be in the corresponding folders based on the backbone's type (`vit_base` / `vit_small`))

 These checkpoints are important for reproducing the results, also, the paths and the ViT `model_name` in the config file should be edited based on the running environment.